LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Graduate students in the Computer Science Department are expected to maintain an average of not less than B (3.0).
 Those who fail to meet this requirement may be dismissed by the Graduate School.
-No more than two grades below B and no grades of
-may be counted as fulfilling degree requirements.
+No more than two grades below B and no grades of C- or less may be counted as fulfilling degree requirements.
 *Still C-, D or F  do count to enormously drag down your GPA*.

+.. index:: incomplete grade I

 Incomplete Grade
 --------------------------------